 Drafting a future-focused 3PL contract should not mean setting everything in stone.
 When it comes to important future decisions like pricing-structures and incentives, ensure you have flexibility clauses written in to cover both parties for changes in environment, technology, and business conditions.

 And finally, to put balance into context, it simply means “not one-sided”.
-In other words, the 3PL contract should not be weighted in favour either of your partner or your own company.
+In other words, the 3PL contract should be weighted in favour either of your partner or your own company.

 If you think it might be good news to have a contract weighted in your favour, think again.
 Ultimately it may well lead to performance degradation as your 3PL fights the ebbing tide of value from its part in the relationship.